Mitigating Prior Errors in Causal Structure Learning: A Resilient Approach via Bayesian Networks

 \section{Quasi-circle-Based prior error Detection}

-The method proposed in this paper uses quasi-circles to detect erroneous priors.
-Intuitively, if a prior appears in the quasi-circles in the DAG obtained by the score-based method, the possibility that the prior is incorrect is greater.
+The method proposed in this paper uses quasi-circles to detect prior errors.
+Intuitively, if a prior appears in the quasi-circles in the DAG obtained by the CSL method, the possibility that the prior is incorrect is greater.
 Therefore, the proposed method decides whether to suspect a prior based on whether the prior belongs to a quasi-circle.
 The specific process is shown in Alg. \ref{alg1}.

 Alg. \ref{alg1} suspects all prior that are contained in some quasi-circles.
 This setting may misjudge some correct priors related to quasi-circles that exist in actual graphs.
 Depending on the specific situation, a variety of options could also be used.
 For example, a threshold can be used to detect suspicious priors, or to consider a certain number of priors that occur most frequently in a quasi-circle as suspicious.
-When detecting suspicious priors, only quasi-circles of length 3 were detected.
-This is not only due to the high proportion of quasi-circles with length 3 as proved in the previous section, but also the following considerations.
-First of all, when the number of nodes is large, the time complexity of the algorithm needs to be considered.
-The longer the length of the quasi-circle, the higher the time complexity required to detect the quasi-circle from the DAG.
-Specifically, for a quasi-circle of length $L$, the detection complexity is $O(n^{L-2})$.
-Therefore, the length of the quasi-circle to be detected is limited.
+The detection of suspicious priors primarily found quasi-circles of length 3 due to their high proportion proved in the Section \ref{section_method} and several considerations.
+High algorithmic time complexity with increasing quasi-circle length in large node networks limits detection to shorter quasi-circles.
 Also, from a counting point of view, a quasi-circle may have the same effect on the priors it contains, since each prior's count goes up by 1.
 Thus the longer the quasi-circle length, the less likely it will affect the relative order of the prior counts.

 After detecting suspicious priors, the proposed algorithm improves the result of causal learning by updating the priors.
 If a prior $e=(X_i,X_j)$ is suspect, it will be replaced by another prior $Re(e)$, whose expression is represented as: